Royal Consort Mu-Bi

-Mu-Bi (Korean: 무비; Hanja: 無比) was the concubince of King Uijong of Goryeo who was expelled from the palace during the Munsin Coup.
+Mu-Bi (Korean: 무비; Hanja: 無比) was the concubine of King Uijong of Goryeo who was expelled from the palace during the Munsin Coup.

-Life
+Biography

-She was initially a Palace Maid from Namgyeong (nowadays Seoul-si), but was later favored by the King.
-"Mu-Bi" means "There Isn't Comparison", so it seems that she must have been a great beauty and they later had 3 sons and 9 daughters.
+She was initially a Palace Maid from Namgyeong (now Seoul), but was later favored by the King.
+"Mu-Bi" means "beyond compare", so it seems that she must have been a great beauty and they later had 3 sons and 9 daughters.
 It was unknown when the King's two queen consorts died or whether they lived until his abdication, but it's presumed that Mu-Bi had a prestige and influence within the court equal to these two queen consorts.